Skip to main content

 Description

-This book unpacks the complicated, recursive plots of Plautus' second shortest work, including the first complete study of its afterlife from Plautus to today.
-Plautus' comedy Epidicus has the most convoluted plot in all known ancient Greek and Roman literature – despite being shorter than all but two other plays that survive in full from ancient drama.
-The play is filled with doubles and triples: two soldiers, three lyre-players, two love objects, two old men, two young men, three deception plots, and three pairs of scenes where one person momentously recognizes – or momentously doesn't recognize – someone else.
+Plautus' comedy Epidicus has the most convoluted, complicated and recursive plot in all known ancient Greek and Roman literature – despite being shorter than all but two other plays that survive in full from ancient drama.
+The play is filled with doubles and triples: two soldiers, three lyre-players, two love objects, two old men, two young men, three deception plots and three pairs of scenes where one person momentously recognizes – or momentously doesn't recognize – someone else.

 Table of Contents